godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`Array<class_Array>` **get_parameter_list** **(** **)** virtual

 Get the property information for parameter.
 Parameters are custom local memory used for your nodes, given a resource can be reused in multiple trees.

-Format is similar to Object.get_property_list
+Format is similar to :ref:`Object.get_property_list<class_Object_get_property_list>`.

 .. _class_AnimationNode_has_filter: